-All intragroup balances, transactions, and cash flows relating to transactions between members of the Entity are eliminated in consolidation.
+All balances, transactions, and cash flows relating to transactions between the Entity and related parties are eliminated in consolidation.
 The subsidiaries were incorporated in Mexico, country in which they develop their activities.

 Changes in the Entity's ownership interests in existing subsidiaries